Slow Release Iron Coupons & Discount Card - Compare Prices Near You

 Slow Release Iron Side Effects

-You may experience constipation, diarrhea, stomach cramps, or an upset stomach when taking this medication.
-These side effects are generally mild and tend to subside as your body becomes accustomed to the medication.
-If these symptoms persist or worsen, it is important to seek advice from a healthcare professional.
-Additionally, you might notice that your stools appear black, which is a harmless effect of the medication.
+When taking this medication, you might experience constipation, diarrhea, stomach cramps, or an upset stomach.
+These are generally mild effects that should subside as your body becomes accustomed to the medication.
+Should these symptoms persist or worsen, consider seeking advice from a healthcare professional.
+Additionally, you may notice that your stools appear black; this is a harmless side effect associated with iron content in the medication.

-While serious side effects are uncommon, it's crucial to be aware of the signs of a severe allergic reaction.
-If you experience symptoms such as a rash, itching, swelling (particularly of the face, tongue, or throat), severe dizziness, or difficulty breathing, seek medical attention immediately.
+While serious side effects are uncommon, it's crucial to be aware of potential allergic reactions.
+Seek immediate medical attention if you experience symptoms such as a rash, itching or swelling (particularly of the face, tongue, or throat), severe dizziness, or difficulty breathing.
+These could indicate a severe allergic response.

 Which is better, ferrous sulfate or Slow Fe?